Nigeria Clinical Laboratory Services Market Size and Share

 Nigeria Clinical Laboratory Services Market Analysis by Mordor Intelligence

-The Nigeria clinical laboratory services market size stands at USD 641.03 million in 2025 and is projected to grow to USD 806.51 million by 2030, reflecting a 4.71% CAGR over the forecast period.
+The Nigeria clinical laboratory services market size is expected to grow from USD 641.03 million in 2025 to USD 670.8 million in 2026 and is forecast to reach USD 841.92 million by 2031 at 4.65% CAGR over 2026-2031.
 Sustained demand stems from the dual disease burden, rising health-insurance enrollment, and continuous public–private investment that modernizes diagnostic infrastructure.
 Currency volatility and a 1,100% jump in antibiotic costs after multinational pharmaceutical exits compressed margins, yet testing volumes rose as clinicians intensified evidence-based care to offset drug shortages.
 Technology adoption, especially laboratory information systems and point-of-care platforms, improved turnaround times in urban centers while AI-enabled analytics began to penetrate diabetic-retinopathy screening workflows.
 Despite workforce constraints—Nigeria retains only 55,000 physicians for 220 million citizens—task-sharing, telepathology, and centralized reference networks helped laboratories maintain service continuity.

 Key Report Takeaways